Table of contents

 Digital lenders and NBFCs rely on credit bureau data (and in rare cases, alternative data) to underwrite customers.
 They were not able to leverage platform data for underwriting, since digital lenders are only specialised to underwrite a narrow segment of customers.

-Low Approval Rates
+Lower Approval Rates

-Disrepute to the anchor platform
+Potential for disrepute to the anchor platform

 Embedded Finance enables platform data underwriting. platform data requires specialized expertise in underwriting.
 Underwriting small electronics retailers based on cash flow will be different from underwriting FMCG retailers.
 Embedded Finance enables platform data underwriting.
 Anchor platforms have valuable data about the customer such as cash flow, accounts receivables, accounts payable, purchasing history etc. Embedded finance infrastructure companies can underwrite customers based on this data.
 This enables customers without a credit history to get credit.
 It also enables the approval of small ticket size short-period loans.